lainecedes/weekly-nerd/README.md

 - Add a favorites page where you can favorite tweets on the 'timeline', and these favorited tweets will show on that page.
 The favorite button works, but is not fully functional yet
 - cleaning up my code
 - adding this project to my portfolio.
+- properly making the whole site responsive (making a new layout for this soon)

 The end result can be seen at the link in the About me section of this repo.